wp-plugins/maxref-widgets/readme.txt

 Donate link:  http://www.webfadds.com/overview/plugins/
 Tags: widget, sidebar, posts, links, pages, rss, widgets Requires at least: 2.5
-Tested up to: 2.8
+Tested up to: 2.9 beta2
-Version: 1.9.5
+Version: 1.9.6
-Stable tag: 1.9.5
+Stable tag: 1.9.6

 MaxRef Widgets enables you to display multiple sidebar widgets to maximize how your visitors reference your posts, links, categories and comments.

 == Description ==

 MaxRef Widgets is a powerful way to add unlimited widgets on your sidebars to display posts only from a certain category, the links from a particular link category, comments and more.
 Choose how many items appear, to display an RSS feed for categories, and how to sort the links presented.  <a href="http://www.webfadds.com">WebFadds</a> (Scott Frangos) teamed up with programmer Antonie Potgieter <a href="http://tribulant.com">(Tribulant Software)</a> (Antonie Potgieter) to create an original new and  reconcepted plugin.
-Now with the help of new programmer Sakin Shrestha <a href="http://digital.com.np">(Digital Max Solutions)</a> enhance the plugin that is fully WordPress 2.8 compliant.
+Now with the help of new programmer Sakin Shrestha <a href="http://digital.com.np">(Digital Max Solutions)</a>we have enhanced the plugin.
+The plugin is WordPress 2.9 compliant.

 Changes: Visit us at http://www.webfadds.com/overview/plugins/ for news and updates